The below ad runs from November 1, 2025 to April 30, 2026.

 Successful candidates must hold a doctoral degree or have equivalent qualifications and experience.
-Minimum starting salary is $50,000 per annum, plus a full range of staff benefits.
+Minimum starting salary is $50,000, commensurate with skills and experience and in alignment with IRCC regulations as applicable.

 Application Process: Applicants are to submit a curriculum vitae and names of references to the contact listed under each chosen field.
 Applicants will be contacted if their CV matches the department's requirements.